Tenacious Truck Accident Attorney Helping Victims in Atlanta, Locust Grove, Greensboro and Beyond.

 Establishing the Liability of a Driver or a Company for a Truck Accident

 If you have been injured in a truck accident, you might be able to bring a negligence claim against the driver who was operating the truck that struck your vehicle.
 You may also be able to bring a claim against the trucking company that employed the driver if the driver was acting in the course and scope of employment at the time of the accident, whether or not the company itself acted carelessly.
 Georgia has recognized a legal theory called vicarious liability that holds employers liable for the negligent acts that their employees commit during the course of their work.
 In a negligence lawsuit, you will need to show that the defendant failed to use reasonable care and skill at the time of the crash and that this failure was the cause of your injuries and damages.
+You will need the assistance of an experienced Atlanta truck accident attorney.
 Common examples of how truck drivers can use inadequate care include engaging in distracted driving activities such as texting or talking on the phone, failing to properly apply the brakes, or failing to check a blind spot.

 There are also many state and federal regulations that govern how trucks must be operated and maintained.
 Many of these regulations cover the safe and proper loading of truck cargo, driver certification requirements, and the number of hours that drivers can operate their trucks.
 It is important to retain a truck accident attorney in the Atlanta area who is familiar with the regulations and can investigate whether any violations may have occurred since this type of evidence can bolster your case.